AndreaRe9/personal-todo-list/README.md

 There are a couple reasons why I love this project:
 * It's **scalable**, with the possibility to implement a lot of functionalities
-* It's **didactic**, because I learned new things about Vanilla Javascript, SQLite and Web development
+* It's **didactic**, because I learned new things about Javascript, SQLite and Web development
 * It's **useful**, at least to me :)

 ## Build with